-I've spent the last three years creating quality content for big-name digital brands such as Culture Trip, FluentU, Hotels.com, and the Google Arts and Culture Magazine.
-I also work as a copywriter, crafting compelling story-driven copy to convert leads into sales for everyone from luxury hotel wholesalers to outdoor adventure retailers.
+I've got three years of experience creating quality content for big-name digital brands like Culture Trip, FluentU, Hotels.com, and the Google Arts and Culture Magazine.
+I also work as a commercial writer, crafting compelling copy to convert leads into sales; my clients range from luxury hotel wholesalers to outdoor adventure retailers.

-I've also been known to moonlight as a generalist content creator.
+And I don't just do travel stories; I've also been known to moonlight as a generalist content creator as well.
 Don't be surprised to see me pumping out B2B blogs for topics as varied as home renovations, food, and tech.

-As a freelancer by trade, I pride myself on consistently delivering top-quality content in a timely fashion to exceed expectations.
-Rest assured I'll use the latest On-Page SEO techniques to give you the best chance of landing that lucrative front page ranking.
+Regardless of the niche, I pride myself on consistently delivering top-quality content in a timely fashion to exceed expectations.
+Rest assured I'll use the latest On-Page SEO techniques to give your company the best chance of landing that lucrative front page ranking.

 Go ahead and drop me a line through the e-mail icon below.
-I look forward to discussing how we can enhance your brand's content marketing strategy.
+I look forward to discussing how I can enhance your brand's content marketing strategy.

 Steeped in tradition yet awash with modern extravagance, Qatar is a captivating blend of old and new.
 Ancient Arabic culture continues to thrive here, best experienced on a stroll through exotic souqs or on a sunset camel ride between the dunes.

 Yearning to escape the pitfalls that modern living entails?
 While many inspirational Instagrammers would recommend a visit to one of the world's greatest metropolises, here are Culture Trip we know all too well that a quaint little village is the perfect antidote for those 21st-century blues.